 Duns Scottish Borders

-History books have mentioned Duns circa 1210 first written mention of Duns is said to be when a ‘Hugo de Duns’ signed a charter.
+Duns Scottish Borders as history books have mentioned Duns circa 1210 first written mention of Duns is said to be when a ‘Hugo de Duns’ signed a charter.
+The town was created a Burgh of Barony in 1490 this is different from a royal burgh as it gives the land owner the rights and not the town.

 Sited to the west of Duns Law, the original castle was built about 1320 by Randolph, Earl of Moray, the nephew of King Robert the Bruce.